 Depending on the needs of its partners and clients, the laboratory develops new analytical methods, as well as bio-indicators of exposure related to population-based studies or research, mainly concerning chemical hazard.
 Furthermore, the CTQ’s research activities are related to the application of biomarkers of exposure and effects as part of biomonitoring or epidemiologic studies, as well as studies of metabolic profiles in biological fluids for the early detection of toxic effects or diseases.
 It also contributes to the development of skills, by means of training technology experts, professional chemists or clinical bio-chemists, and graduated students.

 External Quality Assessment Schemes

 The external quality assessment schemes refer to the organization, the accomplishment and the evaluation of proficiency testing by inter-laboratory comparison, allowing the participants to evaluate their performance related to specific measurements, based on their accuracy and reproducibility.
 The participation in these programs is part of a quality management process, and it is required in most cases relating to the domain of laboratories.

-The CTQ has been one of the first organizations in Canada accredited according to the requirements of the ISO/CEI 17043 standard (Quality Manual), and thus recognised for its expertise in the implementation of proficiency testing schemes in the human toxicology field.
-To this day, the CTQ ensures the management of four continuous quality assessment programs, three of which apply to metals and one to persistent organic pollutants.
-Every year, over 250 laboratories in 30 countries participate in these external quality assessment schemes.
+The CTQ has been one of the first organizations in Canada to be accredited according to the requirements of the ISO/CEI 17043 standard (Quality Manual), and thus recognised for its expertise in the implementation of proficiency testing schemes in the human toxicology field.
+To this day, the CTQ ensures the management of six continuous quality assessment programs.
+Every year, over 200 laboratories in 30 countries participate in these external quality assessment schemes.
 To get more information about the parameters of the proficiency testing schemes subject to this accreditation, please refer to our ISO/CEI 17043 scope of accreditation.